Sicily offers newlyweds a choice of gorgeous beaches, ancient archaeological ruins and natural wonders just a short hop away from mainland Italy.

 For more climate info: Sicily Weather Guide…

-Sicily lies off the southern tip of Italy and is separated from the mainland region of Calabria by the 5km-wide Straits of Messina.
+Sicily is the largest island in the Mediterranean Sea and lies off the southern tip of Italy – separated by the 5km-wide Straits of Messina from the mainland region of Calabria.

 More about How to get to Sicily…